When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Exercising Safely While Babywearing

-You should be able to see your baby’s face at all times while in the carrier.
-Tip their chin up, and turn their head to the side.
-The carrier should be tight enough to support them fully but not so tight that it restricts your baby’s breathing (2).
+You must be able to see your baby’s face at all times.
+Their chin should be off their chest to prevent positional asphyxiation.
+The carrier needs to be tight enough to support their spine but not so tight that it compresses their chest and restricts breathing (2).

 Position Your Baby Properly

-Your baby’s head should rest on your chest, and you should be able to kiss them.
-Do not place them too low or too high in the carrier.
-Your baby’s legs should be positioned like a frog with their knees higher than their bottom.
-Avoid any carriers where their legs would dangle straight down, as these do not promote healthy hip and spine development and could lead to infant hip dysplasia (3).
+Your baby’s head should rest high enough on your chest that you can easily kiss the top of their head.
+Avoid placing them too low.
+Their legs should form an “M” shape, with knees higher than their bottom.
+Avoid carriers where legs dangle straight down, as this can contribute to infant hip dysplasia (3).

 Five Babywearing Exercises To Try